The subject at Selwyn

 Qualities we are looking for

 If you read Philosophy at Cambridge, you will be expected to organise your own routine of study.
-Your supervisors will discuss a weekly essay based on intensive reading with you each week, and your Director of Studies will keep a close eye on your progress, but there will be no one standing over you organising your daily timetable for you.
-Only those with the deepest commitment to Philosophy will have the motivation and stamina necessary to cope with the course, and to continue to improve their skills.
+Your supervisors will discuss a weekly essay based on intensive reading with you each week, and your Director of Studies will keep a close eye on your progress, but there will be no-one organising your daily timetable for you.
+Only those with the deepest commitment to Philosophy will have the motivation and stamina necessary to cope with the course and to continue to improve their skills.

 Admissions Assessment